- Vulnerable (IUCN – Global Status);

 Threats to Snubfin Dolphins

-One of the main threats to snubfin dolphins is incidental capture from netting, especially gill nets set to catch fish such as barramundi and threadfins in QLD.
+One of the main threats to snubfin dolphins is incidental capture in gillnets set to catch fish such as barramundi and threadfins in QLD.
+Like other marine mammals, once caught in a net, they can quickly drown.
 Other threats include habitat destruction (particularly mangroves and seagrass), pollution, boat strike, and incidental capture in shark control programs.

 Snubfin dolphins have low population growth rates, which means they are especially vulnerable to decline.
-Most of their remaining populations are not considered viable for the long-term, with even the loss of one individual dolphin from human activities likely to push a regional population into irreversible decline.
+Because they live in small isolated populations, many of their remaining populations are not considered viable for the long-term.
+Even the loss of one individual dolphin from human activities can push a regional population into irreversible decline.

 In October 2017, two snubfin dolphins drowned in legally set nets in the Great Barrier Reef Marine Park.
-Four dugongs were also killed around this time (one of these deaths by gillnet drowning), so AMCS and other conservationists called for netting bans in high value dugong, dolphin and turtle habitats.
-The two snubfin dolphin deaths and confirmed dugong death were reported appropriately by the commercial fishers operating the gillnets.
+Four dugongs were also killed around this time (one of these deaths by gillnet drowning), so AMCS and other conservationists called for gillnet fishing bans in high value dugong, dolphin and turtle habitats.

 Gillnets are invisible walls of death for some of Queensland’s precious marine wildlife.
 We need to move away from these deadly fishing methods towards more sustainable fishing, particularly within the Reef’s World Heritage waters.